Bus transport in the United Kingdom: History

-The horse bus era (1829–1896)
+The horse-drawn omnibus era (1829–1896)

 In 1829 George Shillibeer started the first omnibus service in London, re-using a carriage design he developed in Paris.
-Over the next few decades, horse bus services developed in London, Manchester and other cities.
+Over the next few decades, horse-drawn omnibus services developed in London, Manchester and other cities.
 Double deck omnibuses were introduced in the 1850s, with the upper deck accessed by a ladder, and with "knifeboard seating" where passengers faced outwards with their backs to each other on top of one large combined bench in the centre of the upper deck the "knifeboard".
 At the Great Exhibition of 1851 which was originally situated in Hyde Park, omnibuses were overwhelmed by demand to the point that a carriage collapsed under the weight of extra passengers.
-The growth of suburban railways, horse trams (from 1860) and electric trams (from 1885) changed the patterns of horse bus services, but horse buses continued to flourish, particularly where other modes of transport were prohibited by law as was the case with tramways and surface railways in some areas.
+The growth of suburban railways, horse trams (from 1860) and electric trams (from 1885) changed the patterns of omnibus services, but omnibuses continued to flourish, particularly where other modes of transport were prohibited by law as was the case with tramways and surface railways in some areas.
 Carriages improved, with the ladder giving way to an (unsheltered) spiral staircase - which meant women wearing very long skirts could access the upper deck - and seating on the upper deck changing from the knifeboard to "garden-style" seating i.e. forward-facing bench seats.
-By 1900 there were 3,676 horse buses in London.
+By 1900 there were 3,676 omnibuses in London.

 Motorisation (1896–1918)

 There were experiments with steam buses in the 1830s, but the Locomotive Act 1861 virtually eliminated mechanically propelled road transport from Britain until the law was changed in 1896.

-Motor buses were quickly adopted, and soon eclipsed the horse buses.
+Motor buses were quickly adopted, and soon eclipsed the horse-drawn omnibuses.
 Early operators were the tramway companies, e.g. the British Electric Traction Company, and the railway companies.
-In London, the horse bus companies, the London General Omnibus Company, and Thomas Tilling introduced motor buses in 1902 and 1904, and the National Steam Car Company started steam bus services in 1909.
+In London, the omnibus companies, the London General Omnibus Company, and Thomas Tilling introduced motor buses in 1902 and 1904, and the National Steam Car Company started steam bus services in 1909.
 There was a mixture of fuel types; petrol, diesel and indeed the first electrobus.
 Before the First World War, petrol-electric buses were favoured by former horse-drivers who struggled with gear-shifts.
 By the time of the First World War, BET had begun to emerge as a national force.